CMPE146-MP3-PROJECT/FreeRTOS_MP3_Project/README-GETTING-STARTED.md

 scons -c

 # You can compile the `lpc40xx_freertos` project without running unit-tests
-# Warning: If unit-tests fail, you will waste a lot of time debugging it on the controller, so do not skip them
+# Warning: If unit-tests fail, you will waste a lot of time debugging it on
+# the controller, so do not skip them
 scons --no-unit-test

-# Compile with multiple threads (use as many threads as your machine has, since I have 12, I will use -j12)
+# Compile with multiple threads (use as many threads as your machine has
+# Since I have 12, I will use -j12
 scons -j12
 ```